How to professionally terminate a nanny or senior caregiver

 There are specific federal and state HR requirements families need to follow

 Letting go of a nanny or senior caregiver is never an enjoyable experience.
 Your household employee most likely has become an extension of your family, so when it's time to let them go, it's important that everything goes as smoothly as possible.
-Believe it or not, there are several items you need to cover when laying off or firing your employee - and the extent of your responsibilities depend on where you live.
+In this article, we'll go over several items you need to cover when laying off or firing your employee - and the extent of your responsibilities depend on where you live.

-What does federal law say about terminating a caregiver?
+- What federal law says about terminating an employee

 Federal law is not very restrictive when it comes to how termination of an employee should be handled.
 You just need to make sure your caregiver receives their final paycheck by their next regularly scheduled payday.
 If your caregiver has unused paid time off or sick time, those hours do not need to be paid out unless you agreed to do so in your employment contract.